tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-deer.md

 - Discovering encrypted resolver using DNS records keeps client logic for DNS self-contained and allows a DNS resolver operator to define which resolver names and IP addresses are related to one another.

-- Using DNS records also doesn't rely on bootstrapping with higher-level application operations (such as {{?I-D.schinazi-httpbis-doh-preference-hints}}).
+- Using DNS records also does not rely on bootstrapping with higher-level application operations (such as {{?I-D.schinazi-httpbis-doh-preference-hints}}).

 - SVCB records are extensible and allow definition of parameter keys.
 This makes them a superior mechanism